reddyshr/meam517-rollingrobot/README.md

-# meam517-finalproject
+# Rolling Robot
-Dynamics and Trajectory Optimization of A Rolling Spherical Robot with a Single Actuator
+Dynamics and Trajectory Optimization of A Rolling Spherical Robot with Varying Actuation